I love bread. I love the way it smells. I love the way the crust crackles when it comes out of the oven. And I especially love the way it tastes.

 So for those friends and family members who can’t have gluten, I have a new recipe for you: rice flour bread.

 Rice flour bread doesn’t use yeast to rise, and it’s completely gluten-free.
-Instead of yeast, it relies on baking soda to give it lift.
+Instead of yeast, it relies on baking powder to give it lift.
 And instead of gluten to hold it together, it uses eggs.

 Although it’s not a vegan-friendly option, it is a great choice for those struggling to find a gluten-free bread alternative.